mattbport/secondusertests/documentation/second round questions.md

 ## S4: Full Chooser basics
 ### Understanding

-*Video introducing a Time Chooser to a Soundable Chooser, making a Full Chooser; the nose cone limitations for a Time Chooser; infinity repeats; and hard and soft stops (with visuals).*
+*Video introducing a Time Chooser to a Soundable Chooser, making a Full Chooser; the nose cone limitations for a Time Chooser; infinity repeats; and hard and soft stops.*

-In the example shown here, the artist needs to limit the overall duration of the Chooser but they also want to let the vocal sample finish playing if it is longer than 4 bars.
+In the example shown here, the artist needs to limit the overall duration of the Chooser but they also want to let the vocal play to the end of the sample once it has started.
 The vocal is the most important element in this musical section and so it has to play; it should be accompanied by either drums or bass.
 Whichever supporting instrument is chosen, it will stop as soon as the duration of 4 bars has elapsed.

 ![](images/s4.png)